BrainbirdLab/Poketune/README.md

 # PokeTune - Musical Instrument Tuner

 PokeTune is a Progressive Web App (PWA) designed to help you tune your musical instruments with ease.
-Built using SvelteJS, this app provides a convenient way to achieve accurate tuning right from your web browser on any device.
+Built using SvelteKit, this app provides a convenient way to achieve accurate tuning right from your web browser on any device.

 ![Cover](./cover.png)